andreacarotti99/Algorithms-Project-2022/README.md

 - No external libraries beyond the standard C library.
 - No multithreading.
 - Input data received via stdin; results to be output via stdout.

-### Implementation Mode
 - The project is strictly individual.
 - Do not use any code fragments from others.
-- You are responsible for your own code; do not upload it to public repositories.
-- Do not share it with colleagues for "inspiration" or use any found code fragments.
-- In case of plagiarism or use of someone else's code, all involved projects will be canceled.

 ### Evaluation Criteria
 - The correctness and efficiency of the proposed solution are evaluated with automated test batteries.